iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 [![NPM](https://nodei.co/npm/iobroker.wolf-smartset.png?downloads=true)](https://nodei.co/npm/iobroker.wolf-smartset/)

 ## wolf-smartset adapter for ioBroker
 Connect your Wolf Heating to iobroker.
 This adapter connected to to the wolf-smartset cloud.
 This is not a local connection.
-The benefit is that you can use the Wolf-smartset app and unse the data in iobroker.
+The benefit is that you can use the Wolf-smartset app and also the data in iobroker.

 ## Hardware
 You need a ISM7I Module or others which are compatible with the wolf-smartset app.